 This family of five is a star in the travel influencer world.
 With a total of 1.6 million followers on Instagram and 300,000 subscribers on YouTube, these five people give us major family goals.

 Thanks to their personal yet highly aesthetic content, their fan base is ever-increasing.
 What started as a six-month-long family adventure turned into a lifestyle for them.
 This led to them selling everything they owned for the sake of traveling.

 4) Louis Cole (@louiscole)

 Known for his appetite for risk, this intrepid wayfarer is always in search of things and activities that most of us are too scared to even watch.

 He got his break when he posted a video of himself eating species like goldfish and scorpions.
 His unmatched willingness to try new things and constant positivity give his blog a unique aura.
 It is safe to say that Louis Cole is not like all the other travel influencers.

 Jennifer is a passionate photographer and a curious traveler.
-Born in England, raised in Amsterdam, she started her career as a photographer and soon found her true calling.
+Born in England, and raised in Amsterdam, our influencer started her career as a photographer and soon found her true calling.

 Melissa Hie’s spontaneity is what sets her apart from other travel influencers around the world.